mochidev/MDSpreadViewDemo/README.md

 Notes
 -----

- - An MDSpreadViewCell is created just like a UITableViewCell is -- try to dequeue it from the spread view, otherwise create an autoreleased copy, then configure and return.
+ - An `MDSpreadViewCell` is created just like a `UITableViewCell` is -- try to dequeue it from the spread view, otherwise create an autoreleased copy, then configure and return.
  - The table headers are also made of cells, and are loaded just like UITableViewCells are.
- - Works flawlessly with ~10000 cells on iPad 2/iPhone 4S, but you should use a sane amount for older devices.
+ - Works flawlessly with ~2.5 billion cells on iPad 3/iPhone 4S, but you might want to modify the demo accordingly for your testing.
  - The bigger the cells, the faster it scrolls, since less are onscreen at a time (especially on older hardware)
+ - `MDSpreadView` uses `MDIndexPath`s *instead* of `NSIndexPath` to index cells.
+ - Not all API's are fully implemented yet, and are there for future features only.

 To Do
 ----